 The generators and the programming system have battery status indicators (see "Battery Status Indicators" above).
-These indicators let you know that a generator battery should be monitored more frequently (i.e., IFI), is near end of service (NEOS), or has reached end of service (EOS).
-When these indicators appear, see recommendations in the model specific programming system manual posted at www.livanova.com.
+These indicators provide warnings that a generator battery should be monitored more frequently, is near end of service (NEOS), or has reached end of service (EOS).
+Once these warning messages appear, see recommendations in the model specific programming system manual posted at www.livanova.com.

 CAUTION: Prompt generator replacement - LivaNova recommends prompt replacement of the generator at or before end of service (EOS).
 Prompt replacement may help minimize any possible relapse.
-See "System Removal" on page 142 for additional information about explanted devices.
+See "System Removal" on page 130 for additional information about explanted devices.